NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

  17   0x100:              | Stack:
 ```

-We can find that from the address of `0x00c` to `0x20`, a linked list have been generated from the assembly code of sample linked list.
+As can be seen, from the address of `0x00c` to `0x20`, a linked list have been generated from the assembly code.

 1.2.2) Write assembly code for`Main` and `Sum`